TheJoeCoder/apiofeverything/README.md

 APIOfEverything is a web API with a few things that could possibly be useful in some code.

+There is a simple modules system (which is still being worked on) to allow for easy expansion.

 ## How to install

 When I've set up a site with the API on you won't necessarily need to install this yourself but in the meantime: